Don't worry, we speak : Español (Spanish), too!

 Contxto – I may cover technology but I’m actually a woodsman and beach bum at heart.
 After all, my U.S. homeland of Maine features a lumberjack and sailor on its flag.
 In the middle is a moose wandering through pine trees in a swamp.
 How iconic.

 Like other Mainers living abroad, I get nostalgic about the woods and oceanside, especially at work.
 You guessed it, I’m a daydreamer.
-While I live in a concrete jungle, I recently experienced a sliver of this dreamscape with Happinss and its virtual reality (VR) solution.
+While I live in a concrete jungle, I recently experienced a sliver of this dreamscape with Happinss and its virtual reality (VR) solution in Mexico.

 Someway, somehow, it brought me to faraway places.
 Continue reading to learn more.